Your Guide to a Weekend in the Hamptons

 hamptons hotel gurneys beach

-Where to Stay
+Where to Stay in the Hamptons (2025)

 • Surf Lodge (Montauk): If you’re all about nightlife, Surf Lodge is the place to be.
 With a rotating lineup of DJs and artists throughout the summer, it’s the perfect spot to mingle and soak up the summer.